ansible/ansible/docsite/rst/intro_inventory.rst

 and group variables can be stored in individual files relative to the inventory file.

 These variable files are in YAML format.
+Valid file extensions include '.yml', '.yaml', '.json', or no file extension.
 See :doc:`YAMLSyntax` if you are new to YAML.

 Assuming the inventory file path is::